Frequently Asked Questions

 Q: How do I order?

 A: Click on the Premium DIY Video you want, click [View Course].
 On the next screen click [Free Trial] to enroll and see more of the course, or click [Buy] to purchase.
 Pay with your credit card or PayPal account for full access to all the videos, instructions, diagrams, printouts, and future updates.
 View on any device: tablets, laptops, desktops, even smart phones.
 See the detailed ordering instructions if you want to know more.

 Q: Do you accept eChecks?

-A: No. You won't be able to download a purchase until after your eCheck clears.
-Your eCheck will probably never clear.
+A: No. You won't have access to the course until after your eCheck clears, and eChecks seldom clear.